Frequently Asked Questions

 01

-Please send me the source text by email together with your deadline, text type, subject area, and terminology requirements.
-For marketing texts, I need a detailed brief (ideally, the same briefing you would send to your copywriter.)
-I also need information about your target audience or the institution where your document is to be submitted.
+Please email me the source text together with your deadline, text type, subject area, and terminology requirements.
+For marketing texts, I need a detailed brief (ideally, the same briefing you would send to your copywriter).
+I also need information about your target audience or the institution where your document will be submitted.

 02